All Episodes

 Even Republicans are telling people to be more moderate.

-We've got Republican think tank artists telling me to be more moderate.
+We've got Republican think tank artists telling me to be more moderate and to start learning the art of compromise.

 The New York Times telling Obama to go gangsta.

-At times says that the problem is Obama's accomplishments are not being conveyed loudly enough to ordinary people.
+At Times says that the problem is Obama's accomplishments are not being conveyed loudly enough to ordinary people.

 Obama's accomplishments are not being conveyed loudly enough to ordinary people.